 - According to the sampling model, you need to first identify the population which you intend to generalize.
 After that, you need to select a sample from it and then you can write research with the help of the sample.

 The biggest drawback of the sampling approach is that you cannot be sure about the population which you intend to generalize.
 You might face difficulty in selecting a sample.

 For example, you can utilize a random sampling technique for selecting participants.
 After making the selection of participants you should make sure that all the participants participate in the study.

 - Use the theory of proximal similarity: Another most effective approach which you can apply for improving external validity is the theory of proximal similarity.
-According to this approach, you need to provide a description of how your hypothesis differs from others.
+According to this approach, you need to describe how your hypothesis differs from others.

 - You can also facilitate study in a completely new setting.
 Many researchers also utilize the Meta-analysis technique for examining whether the influence of the independent variable is reliable or not.
 Another way is that you can perform studies outside the laboratory.

-- It is considered being as one of the best technique which cans you can utilize for positively influencing participant to adopt good behavior throughout the research.
-The positive attitude of participants is very crucial throughout the study in relation to the generation of accurate outcomes.
+- It is considered being as one of the best techniques which cans you can utilize for positively influencing participants to adopt good behaviour throughout the research.
+The positive attitude of participants is very crucial throughout the study about the generation of accurate outcomes.

 External validity is influenced by seven main factors: